brandcm/Pan_3d_Genome/data/RNAseq/README.md

 - adapters.fa contains Illumina adapter sequences that are trimmed from reads in the pipeline.

+- analysis/ contains files generated in the analysis notebook from read_counts/ used to analyze species differences in gene expression.

 - dag.pdf is a directed acyclic graph (DAG) of the pipeline.

 - fastqc_results/ contains the output fastqc files.